MartinR2345/MiniComplianceProgram/README.md

  <strong>Step Eleven: Create Compliance Matrix</strong><br/>
   <img src="https://i.imgur.com/gIy9rKK.png" height="80%" width="80%" alt="SaveRecords"/><br>

+The Compliance matrix documents each control, its implementation status, who is the owner, supporting evidence, identified gaps, and remediation actions required to improve compliance.
- The Compliance Matrix evaluates the implementation status of the selected ISO 27001 controls within the SaveRecords Health Clinic environment.
+Basically this Compliance Matrix evaluates the implementation status of the selected ISO 27001 controls within the SaveRecords Health Clinic environment.
-This answers: "What is the current compliance status of each control?"The matrix documents each control, its implementation status, responsible owner, supporting evidence, identified gaps, and remediation actions required to improve compliance.
+This answers: "What is the current compliance status of each control?"

 <strong>Why This Step Was Important</strong><br>
 The Compliance Matrix helps measure the organization's current compliance posture and identify areas requiring improvement.